BDAVIDOV91/pdf_data_extractor_reporter/README.md

 ## Features

-- Extracts text from PDF invoices
+- Extract text from PDF invoices
-- Flexible regex logic with fallback to handle different invoice formats
-- Batch processing of multiple PDFs from `input_pdfs/` folder
+- Parse important invoice data:
+  - Invoice number
+  - Date
+  - Client
+  - Description (detailed item list)
+  - Total
+  - VAT
+  - Currency
+- Generate detailed text reports
-- Exports parsed data to CSV and Excel
+- Export all parsed data into a cumulative CSV and Excel file
-- Logs all parsed results to `logs/extraction_log.txt`
+- Log all parsing operations and results to a separate log file
-- Modular structure, ready for CLI or GUI extension

 ## Project Structure

+- input_pdfs/
-- input_pdfs/ # Your PDF files
+    Your PDF invoices here
-- output_reports/ # Text reports, CSV, Excel
+- output_reports/
+    Your generated reports and CSV/Excel
-- logs/ # Extraction logs
+- logs/
-- samples/ # Example PDFs
+    extraction_log.txt
+- main.py
-- extractor.py # PDF extraction logic
+- extractor.py
-- utils.py # Parsing logic and helpers
+- utils.py
-- report_generator.py # Save functions
+- report_generator.py
-- main.py # Main runner script
+- requirements.txt
 - README.md
-- requirements.txt

-## Installation
+## Requirements

+- Python 3.8 or higher (tested on 3.8)
+- Install required packages:

 - pip install -r requirements.txt

-## Each PDF will be:

-- Processed and saved as output_reports/<filename>.txt
-- Parsed data appended to invoices.csv and invoices.xlsx

-## Batch Mode – Process Multiple PDFs

-- To process all PDF files inside the input_pdfs/ directory in one run:
-- python3 main.py

-## Requirements

-- Python 3.7+
-- PyPDF2
-- pdfminer.six
-- pdfplumber
-- pandas
-- openpyxl

-## The script will:
+## Logging

-- Extract text from each PDF
-- Save the extracted content as .txt files in output_reports/
-- Parse invoice data (invoice number, date, total, VAT, etc.)
-- Save structured data to both invoices.csv and invoices.xlsx
-- Ensure your PDFs are placed inside the input_pdfs/ folder before running.
+- All operations, including start and completion of each file and any errors, are logged in logs/extraction_log.txt.
+This helps with tracking the process and debugging potential parsing issues

 ## Future Improvements

-- CLI or GUI options
+- Improve client and invoice number detection using better patterns.
-- OCR for scanned invoices
+- Add OCR support for scanned or image-based invoices (e.g., Tesseract).
-- Client-specific templates
+- Add CLI options for more flexible batch runs (e.g., choose output formats, set custom output folder).
+- Add support for more invoice layouts and formats.
+- Add logging improvements (e.g., summary log at the end).
+- Add optional web or GUI interface (consider in the future).

 ## License

 - Open-source, free to use.

 ## Notes

-- The extractor saves the total amount even if currency is missing (marked as "Not found").
+- The extractor will save the total amount even if the currency is missing (marked as "Not found").
-- If currency is not specified explicitly in the invoice text, it will not be inferred automatically.
+- If the currency is not explicitly specified in the invoice text, it will not be inferred automatically.
-- Users are encouraged to review output reports and fill missing currency manually if needed.
+- Users should review the output reports and manually correct or fill in any missing currency if needed.